civo/docs/docs/kubernetes/kubernetes-volumes.md

 ---
-description: Civo Kubernetes clusters provide a native storage class that you can use for your persistent workloads and applications
+description: Learn how to manage and attach volumes to your Civo Kubernetes clusters, find out how to use them and improve the performance of your applications.
 ---

 import Tabs from '@theme/Tabs';